Wikipedia

 • Place your thumbs and index fingers inside each end of the loop.

-3. Techniques and Tips
+3. Techniques and Practical Tips

 4. Types of Threading